mikrocloud/docs/2.deployments/management-vpn.md

 as the name for the VPN, providing a clear link between the tunnel and its associated site.
 The corresponding PPP profile carries the same name, ensuring consistency across configurations.

+The easiest way to identify it is by the comment: `MikroCloud: Management Tunnel`.

 ![Management VPN tunnel](https://cdn.mkcld.io/3fd067bcd349237079bc8d4f29f615739aef3b984a7e1c1e34044677cd93939f.png)